 Repeat calls, for instance, are an often overlooked source of customer information.
 Often seen as an organizational “air ball,” a repeat call can actually become a valuable tool in your overall customer experience strategy.
 (What are a caller’s pain points?
 Can you apply your findings across other communication channels?)

 Like bracketology, consulting a cheat sheet is a smart idea when just starting to develop IVR strategy.
-As we head into the Final Four, take a peek at this infographic for Four Proven Ways to Reduce Repeat Callers and Overcome Poor First Contact Resolution:
+As we head into the Madness, take a peek at this infographic for Four Proven Ways to Reduce Repeat Callers and Overcome Poor First Contact Resolution:

 - Integrate proactive text notifications to preempt inbound customer calls

 - Use data and analytics to predict user-intent

 - Introduce skills-based routing and train agents to address complex customer concerns